1varma/Spotify-API/README.md

 Step-4: You will get a token, just copy it and paste it in the token part in the code.

 This program will collect your data and paste it in your Postgres DB

+The pre-requisites are your system should contains python, postgresql, active spotify account.